 Kotatsu table

+Of course, Japan has some unique equipment for the winter seasons.
+However, it looks a little odd.
 Have you seen a small square table with a thick cloth on it?
 (Please see the picture below.)

 What is the Kotatsu table?

-Thus, family bonds became important.
-It was inevitable for Japanese people to keep good and smooth around their (family) relationship, whereas the Kotatsu table was in.
+It was inevitable for Japanese people to have good and smooth relationships within their life (environments), whereas the Kotatsu was in.

 This warming equipment/table allows us to face our parents, sisters, or brothers (sometimes guests) whenever they want to be warm.